m-ld/timeld/packages/cli/README.md

 You need an Apple Mac, Windows PC or a Linux device.

-If not using a [**timeld gateway**](https://github.com/m-ld/timeld#gateway), the manager of your timesheets (maybe just you) needs an account with the global messaging provider Ably.
+- **If not using a [timeld Gateway](https://github.com/m-ld/timeld#gateway)**, the manager of your timesheets (maybe just you) needs an account with the global messaging provider Ably.
 Whoever led you here may have an Ably "key" for you; otherwise sign up for a [free Ably account here](https://ably.com/signup).

 ## install